By: Stephanie Hagan on March 6th, 2023

 Cooperative and Disaster Purchasing

-State and local government entities and tribal organizations are also able to purchase off the GSA Schedule with certain stipulations under the Cooperative Purchasing and Disaster Purchasing programs.
+State and local government, as well as educational institutions and tribal organizations are also able to purchase off the GSA Schedule with certain stipulations.
+Two ways they can do this is under the Cooperative Purchasing and Disaster Purchasing programs.

 Under the Cooperative Purchasing Program, state and local governments can purchase IT and law enforcement products, services, and integrated solutions through certain Schedule contracts.
-They can access Large Category F (Information Technology, formerly Schedule 70) and Large Category J (Security and Protection, formerly Schedule 84).
+They can access Large Category F (Information Technology) and Large Category J (Security and Protection).

 With the Disaster Purchasing Program, state and local governments can buy services and supplies from GSA Schedules to facilitate disaster preparation, response, or major disaster recovery.
 Purchases made for recovery must be in response to a Stafford Act Presidential declaration.

-During the COVID-19 crisis, President Trump announced a Stafford Act Presidential declaration, allowing state and local governments to purchase from GSA Schedule contractors, so the recovery program is currently active.
 GSA Schedule contractors are not automatically enrolled in Disaster Purchasing, so contractors must elect to sell to state and local governments through the Disaster Purchasing Program at the time of contract/modification award, or submit a modification in the eMod system at a later date to participate in the program.
-Check out the full list of vendors who currently sell to state and local governments through the program.

 Both the Cooperative Purchasing and the Disaster Purchasing programs can help increase your GSA Schedule sales, so it’s worth looking into these programs to see if your company can supply the products and services that state and local governments may need.